 To enjoy your day in the cloud forest of the Amazonian Andes mountains best wear layers of comfortable and for the weather conditions appropriate clothes and especially sturdy shoes that allow you to walk the mountainous, partly slippery terrain safely.

-Best bring your camera, a rain jacket, a hat or cap, sun creme and some water with you.
+Best bring your camera, a rain jacket, a hat or cap, sun cream and some water with you.

 Entrance Fees: adults S/ 12; students S/ 5.50 and children S/ 1